Does My Schnauzer Need a Pet Clipper?

 - Corded: 14

-Andis UltraEdge Super 2-Speed Clipper is the best dog clippers for miniature schnauzer and for standard and giant as well.
+Andis UltraEdge Super 2-Speed Clipper is the best dog clippers for Miniature Schnauzer, as well as for Standard and Giant with the same coat type.
 It works at 2 speeds: normal for most cutting needs and high: 25% faster for heavy coats.
 Super 2-Speed is 40% faster.
 This is a magnificent maintenance free device.
 It does not require any oiling or greasing of internal parts.
+Blade oil is included into the kit.

 - Extremely quiet running